skydivr12/pic_frame/README.md

 can use.
 In this repository is an installation script for installing all necessary software for running a digital pictureframe on a raspberry pi.
 It will work on all models of raspberry pi although it is not recommended on the raspberry pi 0.

-Copy the pic_frame directory into your home directory.
+On a fresh install of Raspberry Pi OS with desktop, Copy the pic_frame directory into your home directory.
 Run install script with 'bash install_master.sh'
 There are 2 points of user interaction during the install process.
 Follow the instructions and once the installation is complete